Mental Health First Aid Training - Online Course

 Dr Hulya Hooker

-Hulya is a TA Psychotherapeutic Counsellor (Dip), Psychologist (PhD), and Principal Researcher working in the civil service.
-She has spent over two decades working as a researcher in the UK after completing her Master's and Doctorate degrees in Psychology.
-During that time, she also decided to train in Psychotherapy and now runs a small private counselling and psychotherapy practice on the South Coast.
-Hulya has actively promoted mental health and wellbeing at work in her civil service role.
-She has been a Mental Health First Aider since 2019 and is now an Instructor member.
-She is passionate about raising awareness in this arena and working towards reducing stigma around mental ill health.
+Hulya is a psychotherapeutic TA counsellor (Dip), psychologist (PhD), and principal researcher working in civil service.
+With over two decades of experience as a researcher in the UK following her Master's and Doctorate degrees in Psychology, Hulya brings both academic rigour and practical expertise to her training.
+Alongside her research career, Hulya trained in Psychotherapy and maintains a private counselling and psychotherapy practice on the South Coast.
+She has been actively promoting mental health and wellbeing at work in her civil service role and has been a Mental Health First Aider since 2019, progressing to become an Instructor Member.
+Hulya is passionate about raising awareness around mental health and working towards reducing stigma around mental ill health.
+Her combination of academic background, therapeutic practice, and lived experience as a Mental Health First Aider provides participants with both theoretical understanding and real-world application throughout the training programme.